Kirtan-khichi/BERT-TF2/Docmentation.md

 pip install -r requirements.txt
 ```

-Note: tf.2.x is not supported by latest by 3.13 better to use 3.10.x or 3.11.x
+Note: TensorFlow 2.x is not supported by Python 3.13.
+It is recommended to use Python 3.10.x or 3.11.x instead.

 ### Available Pre-trained Models